ajeethadithya/email-bot/README.md

 ### Automate Through Github Actions

 - Fork the repository
-- Update the cron to your preferred time under `.github/workflows/node.js.yml` (currently set to run at 14:00 AM UTC)
 - In your repository, go to `Settings -> Secrets and variables -> Actions` and add the following secrets:
 ```
  MAIL_USER_EMAIL      # This is the email address from which mails will be sent